Rhinostone/gina/README.md

 ```
 __NB.:__ This is an alias for `gina framework:tail`

 By default, Gina does not store logs.
-Logs are treated like any other envents here.
+Logs are treated like any other events.
 This means that you need a logger container (or transport) to receive and output your logs.
 You are lucky, we have developped one that you just need to enable.
 You can edit `~/.gina/user/extensions/logger/main.json` to add `file` container to the `flows`.